sanchezfdezjavier/Self-driving-LiDAR-cone-detection/README.md

 ### Launch instructions

 The ground segmentation ROS node can be launch by executing `roslaunch linefit_ground_segmentation_ros segmentation.launch`.
 Input and output topic names can be specified in the same file.

+If you get an __error while running the command above__, you maybe forget to __re-source__ the __setup file__ inside the ` devel ` folder in your catkin workspace root directory.
+This setup folder is either ` setup.bash `, or ` setup.zsh ` if you are using zsh instead of bash(default).

+You can do it by running the following command: ` source setup.bash ` or ` source setup.zsh `.

-Getting up and running with your own point cloud source should be as simple as:
+Getting up and running with __your own point cloud__ source should be as simple as:

 1. Change the `input_topic` parameter in `segmentation.launch` to your topic.
 2. Adjust the `sensor_height` parameter in `segmentation_params.yaml` to the height where the sensor is mounted on your robot (e.g. KITTI Velodyne: 1.8m)